Apps documentation

 How do I copy subtasks on the Cloud?

 The Copy subtasks feature is enabled by default.
 Every template issue that has subtasks will create those subtasks in the target project without any additional configuration.
+However, you may need to select that option in child issues if you want to copy sub-tasks there as well.
+See Copy subtask for details.

-Will stories be copied under an epic?
+Are stories copied under an epic?

 Yes.
 If you have a template that is an epic with stories, the entire structure will be created in the target project without any additional configuration.